Productivity2023-03-27

 Context switching simply means when a developer constantly juggles through unrelated, multiple tasks, without fully accomplishing any one of them.

-Why Do Developers Context Switch?
+Why Do Developers Switch Context?

 In the software realm, developers and engineering teams are trained to switch context multiple times.
 Most teams consider the constant shifting as a natural process.
 But is it really so?